baibaichen/Blog2/MaterializedView/Lattices and Materialized Views.md

 > The first approach is based on view substitution.
 >
 > `SubstitutionVisitor` and its extension `MaterializedViewSubstitutionVisitor` aim to substitute part of the relational algebra tree with an equivalent expression which makes use of a materialized view.
-The scan over the materialized view and the materialized view definition plan are registered with the planner.
-Afterwards, transformation rules that try to unify expressions in the plan are triggered.
+The scan over the materialized view and the materialized view definition plan are registered with the planner. ==Afterwards, transformation rules that try to unify expressions in the plan are triggered==.
 Expressions do not need to be equivalent to be replaced: the visitor might add a residual predicate on top of the expression if needed.
 >
 > The following example is taken from the documentation of `SubstitutionVisitor`:
 >